 The study was performed in the Medical Facuty of the Mustafa Kemal University between March 2007 and September 2013.
-All patients with the SCDs were included into the study.
+All patients with SCDs were enrolled into the study.
 SCDs are diagnosed by the hemoglobin electrophoresis performed via high performance liquid chromatography.
 Their medical histories including smoking habit, regular alcohol consumption, and leg ulcers were learnt.
-Frequency of painful crises was detected as a mean number of crises per year, and severity of them as a mean degree between 0 to 10 according to patient's self-explanation.
-Mean number of sexual intercourse per month was learnt.
+Frequency of painful crises was detected as a mean number of crises per year, and severity of them as a mean degree between 0 to 10 according to patient's selfexplanation.
 Cases with a history of three pack-year were accepted as smokers, and cases with a history of one drink a day for three years were accepted as drinkers.
 A check up procedure including body weight, serum creatinine value, hepatic function tests, markers of hepatitis viruses A, B, and C and human immunodeficiency virus, an electrocardiography, a Doppler echocardiography, an abdominal ultrasonography, a computed tomography of brain, and a magnetic resonance imaging of hips was performed.
 Other bone areas for avascular necrosis were scanned according to the patients' complaints.
 Cases with acute painful crisis or any other inflammatory event were treated at first, and then the spirometric pulmonary function tests to diagnose COPD, the Doppler echocardiography to measure the systolic BP of pulmonary artery, and renal and hepatic function tests were performed on the silent phase.
 The criterion for diagnosis of COPD is postbronchodilator forced expiratory volume in 1 second/ forced vital capacity of less than 70% (10).
 Systolic BP of the pulmonary artery of 40 mmHg or higher during the silent phase is accepted as pulmonary hypertension (11).
 CRD is diagnosed with a persistent serum creatinine level of 1.3 mg/dL or higher in males and 1.2 mg/dL or higher in females on the silent phase.
 Cirrhosis is diagnosed with physical examination findings, laboratory parameters, ultrasonographic evaluation, and liver biopsy in case of requirement.
 Digital clubbing is diagnosed with the ratio of distal phalangeal diameter to interphalangeal diameter of greater than 1.0 and with the presence of Schamroth's sign (12, 13).
 A stress electrocardiography was performed in cases with an abnormal electrocardiography and/or angina pectoris.
 A coronary angiography was obtained just for the stress electrocardiography positive cases.
 So CHD was diagnosed either angiographically or with the Doppler echocardiographic findings as the movement disorders of the cardiac walls.
-Then, a hydroxyurea therapy was initiated to all patients with an initial dose of 15 mg/kg/ day, and then the dose was increased up to the final dose of 35 mg/kg/day according to patients' requirements and compliances.
-Finally, the mean number of painful crises per year, mean severity of painful crises, mean number of sexual intercourse per month, mean body weight, white blood cell (WBC) and platelet (PLT) counts, hematocrit (Hct) value, mean corpuscular volume (MCV), and the direct bilirubin, total bilirubin, and lactate dehydrogenase (LDH) values of serum were compared before and after the hydroxyurea therapy.
+Then, a hydroxyurea therapy was initiated to all patients with an initial dose of 15 mg/kg/ day, and then the dose was increased up to the final dose of 35 mg/kg/day according to patients' requirements and compliance.
+Finally, any adverse effect of the therapy was followed up, and the mean number and severity of painful crises, mean body weight, white blood cell (WBC) and platelet (PLT) counts, hematocrit (Hct) value, mean corpuscular volume (MCV), and the direct bilirubin, total bilirubin, and lactate dehydrogenase (LDH) values of serum were compared before and after the hydroxyurea therapy.
 Mann-Whitney U test, Independent-Samples t test, and comparison of proportions were used as the methods of statistical analyses.